hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/02d-Interact.md

       + relative to the element coordinate system
         + left-top corner: always (0, 0) independent of scroll position
         + coordinates relative to the VIEWPORT (the visualable part of the document page)
+      + values changed when page scrolls down and mouse not moved
     + `pageX` and `pageY`
       + the coordinates of the mouse pointer
       + relative to the complete document/page
       + always relative to the very beginning of the document/page, even if the top of the page not visible
-      + values changed when page scrolls down and mouse not moved
     + `screenX` and `screenY`: the coordinates of the mouse pointer, relative to the screen
     + `altKey`, `ctrlKey` and `shiftKey`: whether the "alt", "ctrl" and "shift" pressed
     + `detail`: a number that indicates how many times the mouse clicked
-  + event received by the listener used for getting the button number or the coordinates if the mouse cursor
+  + event received by the listener used for getting the button number or the coordinates of the mouse cursor
   + examples: listening to `mouseup` and `mousedown` events

     ```js